tiffanyxiao/nonprofit-website-generator/README.md

 ### Themes
 Contains all color themes utilized in the project.
+Source for these themes: http://blog.visme.co/website-color-schemes/

 ## Logical Errors
-Some issues we will attempt to address in our next version include:
+Some issues we identified in FP3 include:
 * Addressing empty fields - currently the form does not have any "empty" fields since we utilize values/placeholders (the user would have to physically remove the placeholder).
 This causes a logical error, as fields would be missing but there may still be headers (i.e. a header called "Founder" but no description of the founder).
 * Optional fields - implement the functionality of allowing the user to skip certain fields on the form.

-Note: In the most recent version available on Github, these issues have been addressed.
-These errors will remain pointed out for the sake of the FP3 submission for the assignment.
-Progress has been made since the submission, in which these errors are addressed, for FP4.
+All of these issues have since been resolved.

 ## Choices for Elegance and Efficiency
 * Use of single html file containing all pages (instead of multiple pages) - this makes it easier for the client to copy and paste the generated html code onto an external hosting service.
 It also helps creating a preview simpler.
 We utilized this "single html file, multiple pages" again as a trick to display the "preview" of the generated website, which is actually just a hidden page on the main page.